From enquiry to final report

 Actions you can use

-The report finishes with practical priorities that can be discussed with your team, web supplier or marketing support.
+The report finishes with practical priorities that can be discussed with your team or existing suppliers.

 Includes